Haseley Manor, Warwickshire: Uses

 In 1930, the house was acquired by the Birmingham Society for the Care of Invalid Children, and put to use as a convalescent home and hospital school for girls.
 It was then purchased by Birmingham Education Authority and, from 1941, became Haseley Hall Residential Open-Air School For Boys, and was used as a children's home and orphanage.

 At some subsequent point it was owned by W & T Avery.
 By the mid-1960s, it was being used as staff college by the British Motor Corporation, and its nationalised successor, British Leyland.
 It was next used as a business and conference centre.

 It was acquired subsequently by Spitfire Bespoke Homes who subdivided and converted it into a number of private residences, completed circa 2018, including thirteen one, two and three-bedroom apartments.
 An additional nine residences, including three garden villas and five terraced houses, were created in its grounds.
-The project architects were Lapworth Architects.
+The project architect was Mike Lapworth.